Visiting Goat Island Marine Reserve, New Zealand

 This site contains affiliate links for products and services we recommend.
 Read my disclaimer for more information.
 If you make a purchase through these links, at no extra cost to you, I will earn a small commission (for which I am very grateful).

-Goat Island is a New Zealand gem.
-In the summer, it is packed because of its beautiful surroundings and the not-so-shy creatures that loom in the sea.
-Goat island is known for snorkelling and the beautiful marine wildlife.
-Arrive early with a packed lunch and a good under-water camera.
+Goat Island, New Zealand is a national gem.
+In the summer, the Goat Island Marine Reserve is packed because of its beautiful surroundings and the not-so-shy creatures that loom in the sea.

-I have been to Goat Island twice now.
-The first time I was there the weather was absolutely beautiful and I saw some really fascinating colourful fish.
+The first time I was there the weather was absolutely beautiful and I saw some really fascinating colourful Goat Island fish.
 I even swam over a stingray!

 Why is it called Goat Island?

 So why is Goat Island called Goat Island, you’re probably asking.
 And are there goats on Goat Island?!

 Well, the name Goat island came about because goats were released on the island to feed early settlers who were marooned.

 Today Goat Island in New Zealand remains a sanctuary for animals and wildlife, and you can see a lot more than goats!

 One of the most interesting facts about Goat Island is that while you are actually unlike to see any goats on land, goatfish are very common in the surrounding waters.